Abandooon/AI_XmlGenerator/src/kg_builder/doc_tps_constr_parser/input/autosar_spec.md

-AtpStructureElementRunnableEntity+ canBeInvokedConcurrently  :Boolean+ symbol  :CIdentifierIdentifiableExecutableEntity+ minimumStartInterval  :TimeValue+ reentrancyLevel  :ReentrancyLevelEnum [0..1]AtpStructureElementRTEEventExecutableEntityActivationReason+ bitPosition  :PositiveIntegerReferrableImplementationProps+ symbol  :CIdentifierIdentifiableAbstractEvent+activationReasonRepresentation0..1+startOnEvent0..1+activationReason0..*Software Component Template
+AtpStructureElementRunnableEntity+ canBeInvokedConcurrently  :Boolean+ symbol  :CIdentifierIdentifiableExecutableEntity+ minimumStartInterval  :TimeValue+ reentrancyLevel  :ReentrancyLevelEnum [0..1]AtpStructureElementRTEEventExecutableEntityActivationReason+ bitPosition  :PositiveIntegerReferrableImplementationProps+ symbol  :CIdentifierIdentifiableAbstractEvent+activationReasonRepresentation0..1+startOnEvent0..1+activationReason0..*
-AUTOSAR Release 4.2.2

 that is referenced by a WaitPoint in the role trigger shall not reference Exe cutableEntityActivationReason in the role activationReasonRepresen